- Both sides of the boat must be decorated the same

-- THEME: The 2017 Parade Theme is “Broadway on Parade.”
+- The 2018 Parade Theme is “Best of the 80s”

 Tip: Punch holes for placing lights or staple rope lighting.
 You will have to figure out the placement of the lights…A 50 light string or 100 light string.
 Space them so you have enough to go around the figure as desired.
 You can always tie up the extra in the back… just make sure you are not short.
 You can use a screw driver to punch holes in the foam.

 - TEST THE LIGHTS AND HOW VISIBLE THE LIGHTS ARE AT NIGHT